sschmidt344/publicThesisProject/README.md

 ## Raw transcript

-The raw transcript data has been base64 encoded since the material or words spoken within the transcripts belongs to someone else.
+The raw transcript data has been base64 encoded for reasons.

 Run services/base64decode.py to decode it back to the raw transcript for viewing and further research.